-Dor Hahemshekh meets weekly on Monday nights, starting at 6pm with pizza dinner and concluding at 8pm.
+Our teens meet weekly on Monday nights, starting at 6:OOpm with pizza dinner and concluding at 8:00pm.

-To discover the impact our DHH program has had, read the following words from the DHH students:
+To discover the impact this program has had on our teens, read the following students’ words:

 - Click here for past 10th graders’ reflections on their learning at DHH, which they presented at our final program.